 - Processing until the ingredients have combined to your liking

 The trickiest part is cooking the bacon — excuse this section if you’re already a bacon cooking pro.
 As much bacon as I cook, I still manage to burn a batch every once and awhile.
 The trick is to cook it over medium heat, and keep a careful eye on your pan.

-Alternatively, you can cook the bacon for bacon butter in the oven or microwave!
+Alternatively, you can cook the bacon in the oven or microwave!

 How To Eat Bacon Butter

 Bacon butter is an American take on compound butter… which is basically herbs, spices or aromatic liquids whipped into butter.
 Use it in place of regular butter wherever you see fit!

 The obvious vehicle for our butter is a fluffy biscuit, or take it a step further with bacon butter jam biscuits — I love slathering low carb biscuits with a generous serving!
 I also butter my breakfast toast with this butter instead of regular.
 Eggs + bacon butter are a match made in heaven. (check out my low carb bread recipe if you’re sticking to low carb foods!)